migmanu/productivity_app/README.md

 # Productivity App

 This is a personal project meant to practise Full Stack skills.
+This means integrating different libraries, working with APIs and managing the storage of data in MongoDB.

 It uses the following technologies:
 - JavaScript